Grant Deadlines: March 1 and September 1

 - Priority is given to projects that are innovative or show collaboration across multiple organizations.

-- Grants requests may include program-based funding, capital or equipment funding or operating funding.
+- Grant requests may include program-based funding, capital or equipment funding or operating funding.

 - Requests are not normally considered on a continuing or multi-year basis.